kris-nader/chemical_local_annotator/README.md

 If you use ChEMBL data, please cite:

 > Mendez D, et al. ChEMBL: towards direct deposition of bioassay data. *Nucleic Acids Research*, 2019. https://doi.org/10.1093/nar/gky1075

+If you use this tool, please cite:
+>Ballante F, et al. From Library to Landscape: Integrative Annotation Workflows for Compound Libraries in Drug Repurposing.
+Database, 2025. https://doi.org/10.1093/database/baaf081